Who is H.R. McMaster? 3 things to know about Trump's national security adviser

 McMaster, 55, served in the U.S. Army for more than three decades, earning numerous medals and honors, including a Purple Heart and the Silver Star for his heroism during the Gulf War – particularly during the Battle of 73 Easting.

-It was during the Battle of 73 Easting – a Desert Storm tank fight in 1991 – that then-Captain McMaster’s group of only nine tanks took on – and destroyed – more than 80 Iraqi tanks and a variety of other vehicles, according to Time’s profile of McMaster when he was named one of the magazine’s 100 Most Influential People.
+It was during that incident – a Desert Storm tank fight in 1991 – that then-Captain McMaster’s group of only nine tanks took on – and destroyed – more than 80 Iraqi tanks and a variety of other vehicles, according to Time’s profile of McMaster when he was named one of the magazine’s 100 Most Influential People.
 His troop did not lose one tank.

 In a 2016 essay about the battle, McMaster described the “furious action” that lasted 23 minutes.
 He said his troop “stopped when there was nothing left to shoot.”